prdepinho/dot_game_engine/README.md

 This function loads a Tiled map on to the game view at position x, y.

-You may download Tiled editor using this link: (https://www.mapeditor.org/) [https://www.mapeditor.org/]
+You may download Tiled editor using this link: (https://www.mapeditor.org/) [https://www.mapeditor.org/] The Dot Engine does not implement all Tiled features, and you could load up TMX files yourself in Lua and go to town, but I put in the features that I found the most useful.

 You must provide the name of your map without the '.tmx' extension and without the path, which you may provide by calling the function set_tilemap_path.